Who's the Man? (soundtrack)

 The Who's the Man?
 Soundtrack is the soundtrack to the 1993 film Who's the Man?.
 The album was released in 1993 on Uptown/MCA Records.
 The soundtrack peaked at 32 on the Billboard 200 chart in 1993.
+The Notorious B.I.G.'s official debut single "Party and Bullshit" was released on the soundtrack.

 Release and reception

 The album reached number thirty-two on the U.S. Billboard 200 and reached the eighth spot on the R&B albums chart.

 William Ruhlmann of AllMusic gave the soundtrack a lowly two-out-of-five rating, stating that the work is "mediocre, formula rap, in the typically boastful, lustful, mock-angry style, and none of it is memorable."